 While living in the city or near universities can be both hectic and expensive, the suburbs around Durham can provide some reasonably priced housing options with easy commuter access.

-Brier Creek is the perfect town for those looking to live outside of Durham proper but still wish to be near plenty of stuff to do and within a reasonable commuting distance of both Raleigh and the Research Triangle Park.
+Brier Creek is the perfect town for those looking to find real estate outside of Durham proper but still wish to be near plenty of stuff to do and within a reasonable commuting distance of both Raleigh and the Research Triangle Park.
 Homes tend to be a bit pricier here, but it’s made up for with the sheer amount of amenities and proximity to city hubs.

 Meanwhile, located just north of Durham, the town of Gorman is an excellent option for new home owners looking to settle near the city.
 Gorman has a lower crime rate than Durham proper and features homes with smaller price tags that are perfectly suited for newly married couples without children.